For gardens to compete in the modern world, gardens for kids need to be more fun.

 Gardens are created by adults but used by children.

-The problem is we create gardens we like but not necessarily gardens children will like using.
+The problem is we create gardens for adults, and hope the children will like using them.

-The gardens made are lovely and have borders and lawns, patios and pergola’s and are perfectly functional outside spaces.
+Our gardens made are lovely and have borders and lawns, patios and pergolas and are perfectly functional outside spaces.
 But from a childs perspective, what is the garden really like?

-However childhood has changed, garden sizes are shrinking and the world of the screen has captured all of us.
-Gardens no longer are interesting enough to want to be in if you are a child; the Xbox and PlayStation have much more exciting worlds to ‘play’ in.
+Childhood has changed, garden sizes have shrunk and the virtual world of the screen has captured all of us.
+Gardens no longer are interesting enough to want to be in if you are a child.
+The Xbox and PlayStation have much more exciting worlds to ‘play’ in.
 These worlds have dragons and dinosaurs, excitement, danger and can be explored endlessly.
 If I were a child now, I wouldn’t want to sit in the garden and play swingball.
 I’d be immersed in the excitement of the screen too.

-Now there is nothing inherently bad or evil with computer games themselves, the problem lies in the games ability to entertain for hours on end.
-The garden is just plain boring!
-It is a garden for adults not a garden for kids.
+Now there is nothing inherently bad with computer games, the problem lies in the games ability to entertain for hours on end.
+The garden just cannot compete, it is a garden for adults not a garden for kids.

 We need to make gardens more interesting.

-The Duchess of Sussex is absolutely on the ball with this, with her recent creation of a garden at this years Chelsea Flower Show.
+The Duchess of Sussex was absolutely on the ball with this, with her garden at the Chelsea Flower Show.

-She had clearly understood the positive links being outside has, not just because they are outside being active but because their minds are not being fed a constant stream of ‘brain goop’ by the screen.
+She had clearly understood the positive benefit being outside had, not just because children are outside being active.
+But because their minds are not being fed a constant stream of ‘brain goop’ by the screen.
 Children need to use their imaginations.

-Children have no need to be bored anymore because the screen can instantly fill their minds with excitement; but it’s addictive and creating a dependency that in the long term will not help them.
+Children have no need to be bored anymore because the screen can instantly fill their minds with excitement.
+But it’s addictive and in the long term will not help them.

-Now my childhood had lots of boring days, but boredom is actually necessary for children’s brains to learn to be creative.
-It is this passive ‘feed me constant entertainment’ which is the real problem affecting our children’s development.
+Now my childhood had lots of boring days, however, boredom is actually necessary for children’s brains to learn to be creative.
+It is the passive ‘feed me constant entertainment’ which is the real problem affecting our children’s development.

-Society knows we need to get kids engaged more with nature and the world outside, the problem is how.
-If you have a small urban back garden, how do you create a garden your kids will llove when you don’t have the resources and budgets of a Chelsea Show Garden?
+We need to get kids engaged more with nature and the world outside, the problem is how.
+If you have a small urban back garden, how do you create a garden your kids will love.

 First, think like a child